-Note that this set of deformations are `local' {\it e.g.} specific to the evaluation of $\gref$ with a specific set of arguments.
+Note that this set of deformations is `local' {\it e.g.} specific to the evaluation of $\gref$ with a specific set of arguments.
 For evaluating $\gref$ with another set of arguments we use another set of deformation parameters $\eps_2$ and $\eta_{ij}$ satisfying the conditions described above.
 However different terms contributing to a given $\gref$ must be computed with the same set of deformation parameters.

 \item This finishes the procedure that needs to be followed for the evaluation of $\gref$ given in \S\ref{sfirst}.
-However this still leaves some ambiguity in the analysis of \S\ref{second} since even after we deform the parameters $\alpha_{ij}$ and $c_i$ using the two step process described above, one or more of the arguments of the step and sign functions on the right hand side of \refb{enewrecur}, and similar functions appearing in the recursion relations for $G$, may vanish accidentally making these functions ambiguous.
-These occur on codimension $\ge 1$ subspaces of the space of the deformation parameters $\eps_2$ and $\alpha_{ij}$ and we can adjust these parameters to keep away from these subspaces. \end{enumerate} It was argued in \S3.2 of \cite{1302.5498} that $\QC$ computed from this procedure is independent of the choice of the deformation parameters $\eps_1\xi_{ij}$ and $\eps_2\eta_{ij}$.
+However this still leaves some ambiguity in the analysis of \S\ref{second} since even after we deform the parameters $\alpha_{ij}$ and $c_i$ using the two-step process described above, one or more of the arguments of the step and sign functions on the right hand side of \refb{enewrecur}, and similar functions appearing in the recursion relations for $G$, may vanish accidentally making these functions ambiguous.
+These occur on codimension $\ge 1$ subspaces of the space of the deformation parameters $\eps_2$ and $\alpha_{ij}$ and we can adjust these parameters to stay away from these subspaces. \end{enumerate} It was argued in \S3.2 of \cite{1302.5498} that $\QC$ computed from this procedure is independent of the choice of the deformation parameters $\eps_1\xi_{ij}$ and $\eps_2\eta_{ij}$.

-For quivers without oriented loops an alternative version of the Coulomb branch formula that does not require the deformations given in \refb{edeform1}, \refb{edeform2} was written down in \cite{1212.0410}.
+For quivers without oriented loops an alternative version of the Coulomb branch formula that does not require the deformations given in \refb{edeform1}, \refb{edeform2} was given in \cite{1212.0410}.
 We do not know of an extension of this to the general case.